-Farms will be exempt from the ecological focus area requirements if they meet the following requirements:
+Farms will be exempt from the EFA requirements if they meet the following requirements:

-Farmers with no more than 15 hectares of arable land on their holding are exempt from the ecological focus area requirement.
+Farmers with no more than 15 hectares of arable land on their holding are exempt from the EFA requirement.

-Farmers will also be exempt from the ecological focus area requirement if the following rules are met:
+Farmers will also be exempt from the EFA requirement where:

-Rule 1: More than 75% of the eligible agricultural area of the holding is:
+more than 75% of the eligible agricultural area of the holding is:

-- permanent grassland,
+- permanent grassland;

-- used to produce grasses or other herbaceous forage (temporary grassland),
+- used to produce grasses or other herbaceous forage (temporary grassland);

-- or a combination of the above.
+- or a combination of these uses.